Aan Paavam Pollathathu: Plot

-The second incident involves a glamorous reel Sakthi posts.
-Siva confronts her after seeing vulgar comments, an argument erupts, and she slams the door in his face.
-In anger, he forwards the reel to her father, widening the rift.
+The second incident involves a reel Sakthi posts on social media.
+Siva confronts her after seeing vulgar comments by viewers, an argument erupts, and she slams the door in his face.
+In anger, he forwards the reel to her orthodox father, widening their rift.
+He gets drunk in the balcony alone and crudely blabbers while intoxicated.
 The next morning, a video of Siva—drunk and shouting at her father—goes viral; it was secretly recorded and uploaded by Sakthi.
 Sakthi begins dressing in a modern style while wearing the thali, a move Siva had demanded earlier.
 The third incident seems hopeful: Siva forgets their anniversary, Sakthi gets emotional, and they spend a night together, reconnecting.
-The fourth clash surfaces when Sakthi wants to start a parlour with her friend, Rakesh.
+The fourth clash surfaces when Sakthi says she wants to share two things with him.
+The first one she wants to start a parlour with her friend, Rakesh and Siva realises he has to take loans to fund it.
 Siva refuses, but she retorts that it is her choice, asking Siva not to interfere.
 The argument escalates, with Siva accusing her of being a "fake feminist" who pretends independence but relies on his money, and Sakthi shouting that he's an unfit husband.
-Siva finally snaps, telling her to "go die" instead of pretending to be progressive.
-The emotional showdown spirals into tragedy: Sakthi suffers a miscarriage after the fight, and Siva learns only later that she was pregnant.
+Siva finally snaps, telling her to "go die" instead of pretending to be progressive, finally owning up to his misogyny.
+The emotional showdown spirals into tragedy: Sakthi suffers a miscarriage after the fight, and Siva learns only then that she was pregnant.

 Distraught, Sakthi disappears from the hospital.
 Siva discovers she's under the care of lawyer Lakshmi, who—along with Sakthi—throws him out.
-Siva reveals that Sakthi had filed a violence‑against‑women complaint, prompting him to approach lawyer Narayanan.
-Narayanan, aware that the law leans toward women, advises Siva to seek a compromise.
-It emerges that Lakshmi is Narayanan's divorced ex‑wife; their acrimonious split included alimony, a suspended law license for Narayanan (due to verbal abuse allegations), and their daughter Diya living with Lakshmi's sister in Bengaluru.
+Siva reveals that Sakthi had filed a violence‑against‑women complaint with the police, prompting him to approach lawyer Narayanan.
+Narayanan advises Siva to seek a compromise.
+It emerges that Lakshmi is Narayanan's ex‑wife; their acrimonious split included heavy alimony, a suspended law license for Narayanan (due to verbal abuse allegations), and also alienates their daughter Diya to live with Lakshmi's sister in Bengaluru.
+Narayanan is depressed due to silly reasons for divorce and the pain of not being allowed access to his own daughter.
 Narayanan's suspension has just ended, making him eligible to represent Siva.
-Narayanan's assistant Siddhu, using a bribed constable, fuels Sakthi's anger to let the complaint fizzle out.
+Narayanan's assistant Siddhu, using a bribed constable, fuels Sakthi's arrogance against the investigating officer to let the complaint fizzle out as frivolous.